The Einstein Relation on Metric Measure Spaces

 for all $y\in U$.
-If this holds for all $x\in X$ we call $\gp$ locally $\ga$-H\"older continuous on $X$. \end{defin} Note that if $\gp$ is $\ga$-H\"older continuity then it is also $\gb$-H\"older continuous for any $\gb<\ga$ and that for $\ga=1$, we get back the definition of Lipschitz continuity.
-This allows us to define H\"older regularity as precisely the parameter $\ga$ at which the phase transition betweeen being H\"older continuous and not being H\"older continuous occurs. \begin{defin} In extension of the previous definition, we say that $\gp$ is locally $\ga$-H\"older regular at $x\in X$ if $\ga$ is the supremum of all $\gb>0$ for which $\gp$ is locally $\gb$-H\"older continuous at $x$.
-Equivalently, such $\ga$ is the infimum of $1$ and all $\gc\leq1$ for which $\gp$ is not locally $\gc$-H\"older continuous at $x$. \end{defin}
+If this holds for all $x\in X$ we call $\gp$ locally $\ga$-H\"older continuous on $X$. \end{definition} Note that if $\gp$ is $\ga$-H\"older continuous then it is also $\gb$-H\"older continuous for any $\gb<\ga$ and that for $\ga=1$, we get back the definition of Lipschitz continuity.
+This allows us to define H\"older regularity as precisely the parameter $\ga$ at which the phase transition between being H\"older continuous and not being H\"older continuous occurs. \begin{definition} In extension of the previous definition, we say that $\gp$ is locally $\ga$-H\"older regular at $x\in X$ if $\ga$ is the supremum of all $\gb>0$ for which $\gp$ is locally $\gb$-H\"older continuous at $x$.
+Equivalently, such $\ga$ is the infimum of $1$ and all $\gc\leq1$ for which $\gp$ is not locally $\gc$-H\"older continuous at $x$. \end{definition}